sguox002/leetcode/leetcode-all.md

 ->>

 ## string

+<<-758	Bold Words in String    		46.8%	Easy
+given a list keyword, all appearances in string shall be bolded by <b> </b>
+the returned string shall have least number of tags possible. same as 616. just mark the index to be bolded and then check the segment.
+->>
+<<-616	Add Bold Tag in String    		44.1%	Medium	->>

 <<-796	Rotate String    		49.4%	Easy
 check if we can rotate A to get B.
 circular: A+A to see if B is a substr.